0

 – Pediatric Occupational Therapist; Pediatric Feeding Specialist

-Susan Kniffen, MS, OTR/L received her Master’s degree in Occupational Therapy at Shenandoah University (VA).
+Susan Kniffen, MS, OTR/L received her master’s degree in Occupational Therapy at Shenandoah University (VA).
 She spent the first two years of her career working with adults in acute care and rehabilitation settings before transferring to working in pediatric settings in 2005.
 Since 2006, she has been a feeding specialist in addition to working with children who have orthopedic, neurological, and complex medical needs.
-She is currently an occupational therapist and feeding specialist in the early intervention program for The Resource Exchange.
+She is currently an occupational therapist and feeding specialist in the early intervention program for The Resource Exchange in Colorado Springs, CO.
 Previously she provided pediatric outpatient feeding and rehabilitation services through Memorial Hospital, Toomey & Associates Inc., and Children’s Hospital Colorado.
-Educating and empowering parents to be students of their children is her passion.
+Partnering with families to educate and empower them to be observers and experts of their children is her passion.

 Deborah Lagerborg, MS, CCC-SLP